 Central Asian cuisine is diverse and flavoursome with a legacy stretching back thousands of years.
 It is important to keep an open mind and be adventurous.
-All meals (excluding drinks) are included in our fully inclusive Ultimate Uzbekistan from the groups' arrival until the groups' day of departure.
 Please be aware that dishes selected for your meals reflect the cooking styles and signature dishes of the local area you are in.